 Almond Extract: This adds a nice compliment to the matcha flavor.
-If you don’t have almond extract you can use 1 tsp vanilla extract instead.
+If you don’t have almond extract you can use 1 teaspoon vanilla extract instead.

 Almond Slices: This is an optional topping but looks quite beautiful, and also adds a nice crunchy texture to the top.